lovell/sharp/docs/api-operation.md

 ## flip
-Flip the image about the vertical Y axis.
+Mirror the image vertically (up-down) about the x-axis.
 This always occurs before rotation, if any.
 The use of `flip` implies the removal of the EXIF `Orientation` tag, if any.